-How to Succeed During Q4 Seasonality in 2020
+How to Succeed in Digital Advertising During Q4 Seasonality in 2020

 With the holidays and Q4 quickly approaching, retailers and brands are starting to wonder how this year’s holiday season will look given the uncertainty of today’s world.
 How will media planning and digital ad space be affected by the lack of in-person shopping?
 What will marketers need to do differently in order to prepare properly for the inevitable changes that the 2020 holidays will yield?
 Perform[cb] Agency has gathered the answers to these questions and more in order to best prepare marketers for success during this year’s Q4 seasonality.